Application Monitoring: Dashboard#

 Actions in case of disconnection

-FlexiBowl red:
+FlexiBowl® red:

-Check FlexiBowl power supply
+Check FlexiBowl® power supply

-Verify FlexiBowl IP in FlexiBowl Setup
+Check FlexiBowl® IP in FlexiBowl® Setup

-Try reconnecting or restarting the software
+Try reconnect or software reboot

 Robot red:

-Check that the robot has opened the TCP/IP connection
+Check that robot has open TCP/IP connection

-Verify the TCP/IP port in Robot Setup
+Check TCP/IP port in Robot Setup

 In production, both indicators must always be green.

-Time Item |
+Time Entry |

 Description |